Massachusetts Financial Services Co. MA Sells 2,741,028 Shares of Las Vegas Sands Corp. (NYSE:LVS)

 Massachusetts Financial Services Co.
-MA reduced its stake in Las Vegas Sands Corp.
-(NYSE:LVS – Free Report) by 37.9% during the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 4,490,899 shares of the casino operator’s stock after selling 2,741,028 shares during the period.
+MA decreased its stake in Las Vegas Sands Corp.
+(NYSE:LVS – Free Report) by 37.9% during the 3rd quarter, according to the company in its most recent disclosure with the SEC.
+The firm owned 4,490,899 shares of the casino operator’s stock after selling 2,741,028 shares during the period.
 Massachusetts Financial Services Co.
-MA owned 0.59% of Las Vegas Sands worth $205,863,000 at the end of the most recent reporting period.
+MA owned 0.59% of Las Vegas Sands worth $205,863,000 as of its most recent filing with the SEC.

 Analyst Ratings Changes

-Las Vegas Sands (NYSE:LVS – Get Free Report) last issued its earnings results on Wednesday, January 24th.
-The casino operator reported $0.57 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.61 by ($0.04).
+Las Vegas Sands (NYSE:LVS – Get Free Report) last released its quarterly earnings results on Wednesday, January 24th.
+The casino operator reported $0.57 EPS for the quarter, missing analysts’ consensus estimates of $0.61 by ($0.04).
 Las Vegas Sands had a return on equity of 34.32% and a net margin of 11.77%.
-The business had revenue of $2.92 billion for the quarter, compared to analysts’ expectations of $2.89 billion.
-During the same period last year, the business earned ($0.19) EPS.
-The company’s revenue for the quarter was up 161.0% on a year-over-year basis.
-On average, analysts forecast that Las Vegas Sands Corp. will post 2.76 earnings per share for the current year.
+The company had revenue of $2.92 billion during the quarter, compared to analysts’ expectations of $2.89 billion.
+During the same period in the prior year, the firm earned ($0.19) EPS.
+Las Vegas Sands’s quarterly revenue was up 161.0% on a year-over-year basis.
+On average, analysts predict that Las Vegas Sands Corp. will post 2.76 EPS for the current fiscal year.

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, February 14th.
-Investors of record on Tuesday, February 6th will be given a dividend of $0.20 per share.
-The ex-dividend date of this dividend is Monday, February 5th.
-This represents a $0.80 annualized dividend and a yield of 1.56%.
-Las Vegas Sands’s dividend payout ratio is presently 50.00%.
+Las Vegas Sands announced that its Board of Directors has initiated a share buyback plan on Wednesday, October 18th that allows the company to repurchase $2.00 billion in shares.
+This repurchase authorization allows the casino operator to reacquire up to 5.5% of its shares through open market purchases.
+Shares repurchase plans are generally a sign that the company’s board believes its shares are undervalued.

-Las Vegas Sands announced that its board has approved a stock buyback plan on Wednesday, October 18th that permits the company to buyback $2.00 billion in outstanding shares.
-This buyback authorization permits the casino operator to buy up to 5.5% of its stock through open market purchases.
-Stock buyback plans are typically an indication that the company’s board believes its shares are undervalued.
+The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, February 14th.
+Stockholders of record on Tuesday, February 6th will be paid a $0.20 dividend.
+The ex-dividend date is Monday, February 5th.
+This represents a $0.80 dividend on an annualized basis and a dividend yield of 1.56%.
+Las Vegas Sands’s dividend payout ratio (DPR) is 50.00%.

 Las Vegas Sands Corp., together with its subsidiaries, develops, owns, and operates integrated resorts in Macao and Singapore.
 It owns and operates The Venetian Macao Resort Hotel, the Londoner Macao, The Parisian Macao, The Plaza Macao and Four Seasons Hotel Macao, Cotai Strip, and the Sands Macao in Macao, the People's Republic of China; and Marina Bay Sands in Singapore.